Hector2024/ops-reading-notes/ops-201d14-reading10.md

 6. In some cultures, the concept of data privacy is highly valued, while in others, sharing information openly is considered normal.
 How might these cultural norms affect the way individuals approach data backup and disaster data recovery?
 Provide examples to support your response.

-- They could br affected when they store the data.
+- They could be affected when they store the data.
 One would like everyone to have access to the data and the other would not.
-Which means one would give access to their stored data to everyone as well as letting them know how, why, and where the data is stored as opposed to the other person who would do the exact oposite.
+Which means one would give access to their stored data to everyone as well as letting them know how, why, and where the data is stored as opposed to the other person who would do the exact opposite.

 ## Things I want to know more about